Unique payout Alaskans get from oil wealth could be at risk

-JUNEAU, Alaska — Alaska has no income or statewide sales taxes, and it cuts residents a check every year from its oil wealth.
+JUNEAU, Alaska (AP) — Alaska has no income or statewide sales taxes, and it cuts residents a check every year from its oil wealth.

 But the future of that unique payout is in question amid low oil prices and an economy battered by the coronavirus pandemic.
 The size of the check — expected to be about $1,000 this year — has become a political battle in a state that already struggled to pay its bills.